muratk3n/thirdwave/en/tweets/2020/week11d.md

 ---

 Shoulda stayed away from that Castro bullshit.
-TOLD YA.
+Told ya

 "@PpollingNumbers